 April 19, 1997 Show me Thy ways, O Lord, teach me Thy paths.
 Psalm 25:4 (KJV) I am seriously debating whether or not I should continue with graduate school.
 They are raising the tuition to $380 per semester credit hour, and I have 29 hours to go to complete my Master's of Science in Nursing… Continue reading Continue Graduate School or Drop Out?

-Midwest to New England - June 1991 For some time now I have felt stuck in a rut, and I have been asking the Lord if He would have me move to a new location.
-I have lived in the Midwest since I was two years old.
-One wonderful thing about being a nurse is… Continue reading Time to Move?
+Midwest to New England - June 1991 For some time now I have felt stuck in a rut, and I have asked the Lord if He would have me move to a new location.
+I have lived in Ohio since I was two years old.
+One wonderful thing about being a nurse is that I… Continue reading Time to Move?

 Dangriga to Big Creek, Belize - February 1990 Sunday We began our second week of this short-term medical mission trip by walking from our hotel to the Baptist Church where Pastor R lead the services.
-We were warmly welcomed by the small congregation and were blessed by their hearty spontaneous hymn singing.
-Pastor R had… Continue reading You Better Belize It!
+The small congregation warmly welcomed us and blessed us with their hearty spontaneous hymn singing.
+Pastor R had a wonderful… Continue reading You Better Belize It!
 Part 3

 Wengen, Switzerland - August 1989 On a crystal clear bright blue sky day, I took the train up to 11,000 feet to the Jungfrau mountain with a widow, one of our tour leaders.
 She and her husband started a drug and alcohol rehab center for men in England called Yeldall Manor.
 She told us some… Continue reading Oasis in the Swiss Alps – Part 2